Haines-Fairbanks Pipeline Corridor

 The dioxin congener found in herbicides is specific enough to be distinguished during testing from other forms of dioxin found in the environment.

-To learn more, download our fact sheet on dioxin, specific to the Haines Fairbanks Pipeline.
+To learn more, download our fact sheet on dioxin (PDF), specific to the Haines Fairbanks Pipeline.

 See more information on the U.S. Environmental Protection Agency's web page on dioxins